mixmastamyk/e2/readme.rst

     >>> env.map(username='USER')
     {'username': 'fred'}

-The lowercase transform can be disabled by passing another false-like argument.
+The lowercase transform can be disabled by passing another false-like value as the second argument.

+While the package above has the coveted ``env`` namespace on PyPI, ezenv uses the simple module name and provides an implementation of the interface.

 Tests